roman-milk/roman-milk.github.io/the-patio-with-a-view.md

  ++++++++++++++++++++++++

  At work I spent some more time working on the plan that was rolling around in my head and I thought that I could pull it off, but I realized I needed some expert information and advice.
 At lunch time I got out the Yellow Pages, found what I wanted and called Spenser Investigations.
 I made an appointment to see them when I got off work and then I called my friend Mark.
 He had gone through a divorce and had come out of it pretty well.
 I asked for the name and number of his attorney and I called and made an appointment for the next day.
-Report_Story #2